neurospin/pypreprocess/README.rst

 Check out the wiki at https://github.com/neurospin/pypreprocess/wiki.

-This work is made available by the [Parietal](https://team.inria.fr/parietal/) .
+This work is made available by the Parietal https://team.inria.fr/parietal/.

 Important links
 ===============